jalopezsilva/dotfiles/README.md

 Repository used to store dotfiles

 ## Overview
-Vim configuration using `Pathogen` as a plugin manager.
+Vim configuration using `Vundle` as a plugin manager.
 I try to keep it simple and efficient.

 ## Scripts
-Run `make.sh` to install
+Run `make` to install.
+Will replace your old configuration, be careful.